Northwestern vs. Boise State: Odds, spread, over/under - NCAA Tournament First Round

 Northwestern vs. Boise State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-A first-round NCAA Tournament matchup will see the No. 7 seed Northwestern Wildcats (21-11) hit the court against the No. 10 seed Boise State Broncos (24-9) on Thursday at Golden 1 Center.
-The contest starts at 7:35 PM, on truTV.
+The No. 7 Northwestern Wildcats (21-11) and the No. 10 Boise State Broncos (24-9) square off on Thursday for a place in the second round of the NCAA Tournament.
+The first-round matchup starts at 7:35 PM.

-In this article, you can see odds and spreads for the Boise State vs. Northwestern matchup across multiple sportsbooks.
+In this article, you can find the spread and odds across multiple sportsbooks for the Northwestern vs. Boise State matchup.

 Northwestern vs. Boise State Game Info